Mason Jar Lids and BPA

 Many home canning jars contain BPA in the lining of the lid.
 After all the hard work of gardening and preserving your own healthy food, it's a shame to store it in a container that contaminates the food with BPA.
-The term BPA-free isn't necessarily better, but there are options for home canning such as using Weck jars, where BPA is avoided while also considering recommended food safety guidelines.
-I want to help others consider a new or different view, but always be mindful that any action taken based on these opinions is the responsibility of the reader.
+The term BPA-free isn't necessarily better, but there are options for home canning, such as using Weck jars, where BPA is avoided while also considering recommended food safety guidelines.
+I want to help others consider a new or different view, but always be mindful that any action taken based on these opinions is the reader's responsibility.

 Why Is BPA a Problem?

 BPA, or bisphenol A, is a compound present in plastic products such as water bottles, paper receipts, and the lining of food cans and mason jar lids.
 As BPA leaches out of these plastic products and is consumed, it mimics estrogen in the body.
 Hormones are normally secreted into the bloodstream by a system of glands known as the endocrine system.
 The addition of hormone-mimicking compounds disrupts this regulated process and is linked to negative effects on development as well as the neurological, reproductive and immune systems.

 The U.S. National Institute of Health states that animal studies show a link between exposure to BPA and disorders such as early onset of puberty, breast and uterine cancer, asthma, diabetes and cardiovascular disease.